 Mariela Nunez Santos

-The recipient of the 2019 Advanced Career Exemplary Service Award is Mariela Nunez Santos, a Ph.D. candidate in the field of biochemistry, molecular, and cell biology.
+The recipient of the 2019 Advanced Career Exemplary Service Award is Mariela Nunez Santos, a Ph.D. candidate in the field of biochemistry, molecular and cell biology.
 In the three years that she’s been a part of the Cornell graduate community Mariela has demonstrated an exceptional level of commitment to serving others in a number of capacities.
-Mariela has advocated and worked towards diversity and inclusion within her department, biochemistry, molecular, and cell biology as a founding member of their Diversity Council, within the graduate community as a Graduate School Ambassador and co-President of the Cornell chapter of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), at the institutional level as a member of the Presidential Task Force on Campus Climate, and even more broadly through her engagement with an astounding number of STEM pipeline initiatives that include Kids’ Science Day, STEAM INTO STEM, Expanding Your Horizons, Cornell Center for Materials Research K-12 Outreach in Ithaca and New York City, and Cornell’s Science and Technology Entry Program.
+Mariela has advocated and worked towards diversity and inclusion within her field, biochemistry, molecular and cell biology, as a founding member of its Diversity Council, within the graduate community as a Graduate School Ambassador and co-president of the Cornell chapter of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), at the institutional level as a member of the Presidential Task Force on Campus Climate, and even more broadly through her engagement with an astounding number of STEM pipeline initiatives that include Kids’ Science Day, STEAM INTO STEM, Expanding Your Horizons, Cornell Center for Materials Research K-12 Outreach in Ithaca and New York City, and Cornell’s Science and Technology Entry Program.

 Excellence in Leadership Award

 The recipient of the 2019 Excellence in Leadership Award is Ekarina Winarto, Ph.D. candidate in the field of linguistics.
 Ekarina has spent a large portion of her time at Cornell serving the student body, most notably in her two years as the president of the Graduate and Professional Student Assembly (GPSA).
 This role has given her the opportunity to strongly advocate for the graduate and professional community through her involvement in too many committees to count.